Myth “Glycerin dries out the skin” – what’s true?

 - Water stored in the skin

-Perhaps you already know which source shouldn't be used for glycerine?
+Maybe you already have an idea from which source the glycerin should not be used?
 Exactly, from source 3: water from your skin!
-As soon as glycerin does not get enough water from other sources, it draws water from the deeper layers of the skin up to the skin's surface.
-The drying effect is created.
+As soon as glycerin does not get enough water from other sources, it pulls water from the deeper layers of the skin up to the surface of the skin.
+The drying effect occurs.
 Two factors prevent this from happening: the right formulation and the right concentration.

-Glycerin may not care where it gets its water from, but your skin certainly doesn't.
+The glycerin may not care where it gets its water from, but of course your skin doesn't.
 It is therefore important that glycerin is always accompanied by moisturizing ingredients.
-Then it does not bind water from your skin, but uses the water from the product.
+Then it doesn't bind water from your skin, but instead uses the water from the product.
 In this combination, glycerin moisturizes your skin deeply and for a long time.

-By the way, high humidity is great in connection with glycerine, i.e. vacation in a warm, humid climate or a good humidifier at home.
+By the way, high humidity is great in connection with glycerin, i.e. vacationing in a warm, humid climate or a good humidifier at home.
 A good moisturizer

 can then work even better!

-Do you have to be afraid that your product with glycerin will dry out your skin?
+Do you have to worry that your product with glycerin will dry out your skin?
 No. Today, cosmetic products are formulated with this knowledge.
-No reason to panic , because in high-quality moisturizing creams and serums, glycerin is dosed and combined in such a way that it shows its best side.
+So there's no need to panic , because in high-quality moisturizers and serums, glycerin is dosed and combined in such a way that it shows itself at its best.

-☝️ Tip: Recognize water-based substances on the INCI list: At least one water-based ingredient should be present before glycerin.
-Best in first or second place.
-For example Aqua , Aloe Barbadensis Leaf Juice or …Flower Water.
+☝️ Tip: Recognize water-containing substances on the INCI list: At least one water-containing ingredient should appear before the glycerin.
+Best in first to second place.
+For example Aqua , Aloe Barbadensis Leaf Juice or ...Flower Water.